Review: MyCanoe Duo Folding Canoe

 Construction

-A folding canoe on the beachThe boat is constructed of double-layer marine-grade polypropylene.
+A folding canoe on the beachThe boat is constructed of -layer marine-grade polypropylene.
 This has air pockets between the layers and the outer plastic has a 15 year UV treatment.
 MyCanoe claims that the boat will last for 20,000 fold cycles, which should have you covered for a lifetime of paddling adventures!

 Carry strap